-The State's independent evaluator, Pacific Health Policy Group (PHPG), continued evaluation activities in 2020 in accordance with the evaluation design approved by CMS on September 26,
+The State's independent evaluator, Pacific Health Policy Group (PHPG), continued evaluation activities in 2021 in accordance with the evaluation design approved by CMS on Sept.
+26, 2019.

-2019.
 The approved design addresses four major waiver components: Health Access Networks (HANs), SoonerCare Health Management Program (HMP), Insure Oklahoma (premium assistance program) and retroactive eligibility waiver.
 A summary of the progress of evaluation activities is presented below by waiver component.

-The table below summarizes evaluation activities to-date for the SoonerCare Demonstration.
-OHCA and PHPG are reviewing the most recent CMS technical guidance/technical assistance on the implications of COVID-19 to Demonstration monitoring and evaluation activities and will incorporate the guidance, as applicable, into the evaluation.
-The OHCA and PHPG likewise will review NCQA guidance with respect to use and interpretation of HEDIS® measures affected by the public health emergency.
+The table below summarizes evaluation activities to-date (calendar years 2019 - 2021) for the SoonerCare Demonstration.
+OHCA and PHPG have reviewed the most recent CMS technical guidance/technical assistance on the implications of COVID-19 to Demonstration monitoring and evaluation activities and are incorporating the guidance, as applicable, into the evaluation.
+The OHCA and PHPG likewise have reviewed NCQA guidance with respect to use and interpretation of HEDIS® measures affected by the public health emergency.

-OHCA submitted a proposed amendment to the SoonerCare Demonstration to enroll the adult Medicaid expansion population into the program's patient centered medical home (PCMH) model.
-This will make the expansion population a component of the 1115 evaluation design.
-Once the amendment has been approved, OHCA and PHPG will draft and submit an updated design that incorporates expansion adults into the evaluation.
-The updated design also will address evaluation of the Insure Oklahoma program (Hypothesis #3), most of whose members have transitioned to Medicaid under the expansion.
+OHCA received approval from CMS to enroll the adult Medicaid expansion population into the program's patient centered medical home (PCMH) model.
+This makes the expansion population a component of the 1115 evaluation design.
+PHPG will include the expansion population within the larger evaluation and will stratify the analysis between traditional and expansion MEGs in order to isolate the impact of the expansion on the overall program.